You can believe your life is defined by whom you marry—or you can grab destiny by the throat and blaze your own path.

 By Sam Yang - Get similar updates here

-So, we need a reminder that there are other options.
-It’s like a secret menu, “I can get that with fries and a drink?
+Even with the obvious, we need reminders of our options. (“I can get that with fries and a drink?
 I forgot that was an option.
-Yes, I’ll get that.
-Do you guys still supersize?
+Do you guys still super-size?
 Oh, you never stopped?
-Well, I want that too.”
+Well, I want that, too.”)

 It's not just those who give unsolicited advice.
 Options don't always occur to the receivers of advice as well.
 Like robots, we can fall into set patterns, automatic scripts, and low expectations.
 We get hypnotized into forgetting whatever is uncommon.
 (Like forgetting what weird little kids we all were.)
 But what would a conversation look like if we broke out of our programming and began to think for ourselves?
 (We fight over freedom of speech but constantly lose our freedom to think.
 So free speech becomes old ideas constantly made worse, and nothing new is ever said.
 But what if?)

 The fog of daily life will try to lull you back to sleep.
 Get you to forget who you are and what you can become.
 Resist becoming Sleeping Beauty.
 Reject learned helplessness and the tyranny of low expectations.
 Take the red pill or stay woke (or whatever metaphor works best).
 The idea is the same.
 You can believe your life is defined by whom you marry—or you can grab destiny by the throat and blaze your own path.
 Regardless of what others might say, the choice is yours.

 Useful Companions (Improve Your Education and This Site by Buying a Book):

 - Been a fan of Jason Porath for quite some time, but now you can own Rejected Princesses: Tales of History's Boldest Heroines, Hellions, and Heretics.
 Think of Disney, if it were more badass.